melbedour/rag-lev-boots-project/README.md

 The UI is already set up for you: you type a question, press enter, and it sends it to the backend.
 Your task is to implement the entire RAG system on the
-backend: from loading and embedding the resources, to retrieve the knowledge and generate an answer.
+backend: from loading and embedding the resources, to retrieving the knowledge and generating an answer.

 Your entry point is in `ragService.ts`